raamish/Helio/README.md

 -	Social Media Implementation.
 -	Translation
 -	Time based actions which the assistant will perform on the set date and time.
--	An Optical Character Recognition system which can take images as input and give out the text which is written in the image.
-- Translate the text of the above OCR output into user’s native language.
+- Translate the text of the any image using OCR and then into user’s chosen language.

 # Using the app